Laniakea-elixir-it/ansible-role-luks-encryption/README.md

 This role provides storage encryption using LUKS.
 It exploits the pyluks python package in order to encrypt and manage external volumes.

+This role is based on the [indigo-dc.galaxycloud-os](https://github.com/indigo-dc/ansible-role-galaxycloud-os) role.

 Role Variables
 --------------